KLeo6/KLeo6/README.md

 - 💞️ I’m looking to collaborate on rise and shine company
 - 📫 How to reach me leonardkimani093@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: risae and shine owner
+- ⚡ Fun fact: rise and shine owner

 <!---
 KLeo6/KLeo6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.